tgquintela/educational-content/Dockerutils/instructions.md

 ### Download the data

 This repository has the basic data for run a python jupyter data science environment.
+In order to keep it locally you have to run the following instruction in your terminal or download `Dockerfile` manually.

 ```bash
 git clone https://github.com/tgquintela/educational-scripts